dreamfony/dv/docroot/profiles/dv/docs/architecture/organisations.md

 #### User

-Every organisations has its own user.
+Every organisations has its own user entry.

 #### Profile